wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 <p align="center">
 <img width="250" height="174" alt="logo jmeter" src="https://github.com/user-attachments/assets/d7592b5b-5432-40fc-a210-f899c9628e7a" />

-### 🎓 Introduction
+### 📌 Introduction
 Performance testing checks how a website performs under heavy or long-term use.
 For this assignment, I chose **ChatGPT** as the web app and focused on Endurance Testing — testing how well the system runs continuously over time.
 I used **Apache JMeter** to simulate the test and created simulated results since real **ChatGPT** servers cannot be tested.

 ---
+### 🎯 Objectives
+- To simulate a continuous number of virtual users interacting with the ChatGPT web interface over an extended period.
+- To observe the system’s response time, throughput, and error rate.
+- To identify potential memory leaks, performance degradation, or slowdowns that may appear after long usage.
+- To analyze the results and give recommendations for better performance and stability.

+---
 ### 🤔 What is Endurance Test?
 Endurance Testing tests the ability of your software to perform under expected user traffic over a long period of time.
 - The user traffic is high over a long period of time.
 - Possibility in real-life

----
-### 🧠 Objectives
-- To simulate a continuous number of virtual users interacting with the ChatGPT web interface over an extended period.
-- To observe the system’s response time, throughput, and error rate.
-- To identify potential memory leaks, performance degradation, or slowdowns that may appear after long usage.
-- To analyze the results and give recommendations for better performance and stability.

 ---
 ### 🧪 Key Features of Apache Jmeter